Detail of sanctuary stained glass

 Another way in which you can help is by donating small flower vases to the church.
 We will use them for the bouquets sent to the ill and home-bound.
 Just drop them off at the church office during regular office hours.

-Don Berg and Max McVicker are retiring from our sound committee after 28 years and 12 years, respectively, of recording worship services for the homebound.
-(You can listen to services they've recorded elsewhere on this website.)
+Don Berg and Max McVicker have retired from our sound committee after 28 years and 12 years, respectively, of recording worship services for the homebound.
+(You can listen to services they’ve recorded elsewhere on this website.)
 Bill Wentling, current chair of the sound committee, presented them with certificates of appreciation at the March 30 service.
 We will miss their dedication and reliability.

 With their retirement, we need people willing to learn how to run the sound system and carillon and record Sunday services.
 If you are interested in helping out, talk to Bill Wentling, call him at 623.476.2426, or send him an email.
 You can also leave a message at the church office, 623.974.3605.

 Please also let Bill or the office staff know if you are scheduling an event at the church that will require microphones, the projector in Swain Hall, or any other audio-video equipment setup.
 We would appreciate at least a week’s notice if we have the equipment on hand, and a month’s notice if we will have to rent or borrow anything.